SSO Configuration via ADFS

 Cloud: Prerequisites

-- Microsoft Windows Server 2019 with AD and AD FS configured.
+- Microsoft Windows Server 2019 with AD and AD FS already configured

 Adding server to adfs